-0

-that they meet, or will meet, the eligibility conditions and are entitled to take SPL; that the information they have given is accurate; if they are not the "primary carer" they must confirm that they are either the father of the child or the spouse, civil partner or partner of the "primary carer"; that should they cease to be eligible they will immediately inform their line manager. their name, address and National Insurance number (or a declaration that they do not have a National Insurance number); that they are the mother/adopter of the child or they are the father of the child or are the spouse, civil partner or partner of the mother/adopter; that they satisfy the 'employment and earnings test' (see "qualifying for Shared Parental Leave" section above), and had at the date of the child's birth or placement for adoption the main responsibility for the child, along with the employee; that they consent to the amount of SPL that the employee intends to take; that they consent to ESC processing the information contained in the declaration form; and (in the case where the partner is the "primary carer"), that they will immediately inform their partner should they cease to satisfy the eligibility conditions.
-Plus (if notifying of the entitlement to Shared Parental Pay): their agreement to the aprtner is the "primary carer") that they have reduced their Maternity/Adoption Pay or Maternity Allowance; (in the case whether the partner is the "primary carer") that they have reduced their Maternity/Adoption Pay or Maternity Allowance;
+- that they meet, or will meet, the eligibility conditions and are entitled to take SPL; - that the information they have given is accurate; - if they are not the "primary carer" they must confirm that they are either the father of the child or the spouse, civil partner or partner of the "primary carer"; - that should they cease to be eligible they will immediately inform their line manager.

+- their name, address and National Insurance number (or a declaration that they do not have a National Insurance number); - that they are the mother/adopter of the child or they are the father of the child or are the spouse, civil partner or partner of the mother/adopter; - that they satisfy the 'employment and earnings test' (see "qualifying for Shared Parental Leave" section above), and had at the date of the child's birth or placement for adoption the main responsibility for the child, along with the employee; - that they consent to the amount of SPL that the employee intends to take; - that they consent to ESC processing the information contained in the declaration form; and - (in the case where the partner is the "primary carer"), that they will immediately inform their partner should they cease to satisfy the eligibility conditions.

-FSC F: info a conditions
+Plus (if notifying of the entitlement to Shared Parental Pay):

+- their agreement to the employee claiming ShPP and for the organisation to process any ShPP payments to the employee; - (in the case whether the partner is the "primary carer") that they have reduced their Maternity/Adoption Pay or Maternity Allowance; - (in the case whether the partner is the "primary carer") that they will immediately inform their partner should they cease to satisfy the eligibility conditions